lahdjirayhan/drive-kesma-library-linker/README.md

 1. Go to presensi(dot)its(dot)ac(dot)id
 2. Login using authorization detail associated with your LINE account.
 If login fails/has wrong detail, terminate.
 3. Infer the course that requires absensi:
     - Determine which course is the MATKUL keyword is pointing to.
-If found, select that entry.
-    - If no course is selected, declare that MATKUL is not recognized.
+If appropriate course is found, select that course.
+Otherwise, declare MATKUL is not recognized and terminate.
-Enter course page (by determining MATKUL keyword is pointing to which course).
+    - Enter the selected course's page.
 4. Infer the date that requires absensi:
     - Search for an entry that is marked with today's date, starting from latest schedule date to older schedule date.
 If found, select that entry.
 Otherwise,
     - Search for an entry that has its status not HADIR, starting from latest schedule date to older schedule date.
 If found, select that entry.
 Otherwise,